SPC Albert Ross

-Inspired to serve his country through military service, Albert Ross enlisted in the Army directly after high school.
+Inspired to serve his country through military service, Albert Ross enlisted in the Army immediately after graduating high school.

 He was airlifted to Baghdad for immediate treatment before transferring to Landstuhl, Germany, for additional surgery.
 Stateside, he was sent to Walter Reed Medical Center and subsequently moved to Brooke Army Medical Center to be closer to his family.

-Albert and his wife, Connie, who was also injured in Iraq while serving in the Army, are parents to Zephaniah, Albert Jr., and Shakyra.
-Albert volunteers at his local church and is involved with counseling the youth community about the benefits of public and military service.
+Albert and his wife, Connie, who was also severely injured in Iraq while serving in the Army, are parents to Zephaniah, Albert Jr., and Shakyra.
+Albert volunteers at his local church and counsels the youth community about the benefits of public and military service.

 Originally from Louisiana, Albert is choosing to build his home in Texas to be close to family and friends.